 As demonstrated above, there are plenty of approaches to take when making a sale.
 However, one of the most direct approaches involves action-oriented offers, or “asks.”
 One common example is a Text-to-Pay link.
 Just remember that recipients always have to give you permission to text them before you reach out.
 Otherwise, you risk getting blocked and creating a negative brand image as “spammers”.

 Transitioning your sales team to business texting is seamless.
 There are few easy and initial steps we’ll walk through that will get you off and running.
 For some extra help, our support team is available seven days a week to assists!
 Following along will not only give you the chance to try out the platform for yourself.
 It’ll also help you better understand how business texting works.
 So, let’s get started!

 - Begin by signing up for a free trial account.
-Experience the platform and all its features for two weeks with no cost and no commitment.
+Test drive the platform for two weeks with no cost and no commitment.

 - After upgrading to a SimpleTexting plan, decide how you’d like customers to contact you.
-We can text-enable your existing 10-digit landline or toll-free number or help you register a new local number or verify a new toll-free number.
+We can even text-enable your existing 10-digit landline or toll-free number or help you register a new local number or verify a new toll-free number.
 (Learn more about choosing a number.)